Hey, I just put up another quick video on the Exercises For Injuries Facebook fan page. You can check out the quick workout here.

-Lie down on your stomach on the resistant ball, with your hands touching the sides of your head.
+Lie down on your stomach on the stability ball, with your hands touching the sides of your head.
 Put your feet against the wall.
-Slowly arch your back and then slowly lower back down to the ball.
+Arch your back slowly and then lower down slowly to the ball.
 Repeat the movement.
 This exercise targets the lower back extensors and glutes.

-Perform 1 set of 5 reps in smooth controlled movement, with a good stop of 1-2 seconds at the end position.
+Perform one set of 5 reps in a smooth, controlled movement, with a good stop of 1 to 2 seconds at the end.
 The intensity is light.
-If you want to increase the intensity of the exercise, you can use some external resistance (like dumbbells or a plate).
+If you want to increase the intensity of the exercise, you can use some external resistance like dumbbells or a plate.

 #2 – Side Shrugs With Weights

 Begin in an upright standing position with dumbbells in hands.
-Shrug your shoulder on one side, and return to the starting position.
+Shrug your shoulder on one side and return to the starting position.
 Shrug to the other side and return to the starting position.
 Use your abdominal muscles to bring you back up to the starting position.
-Repeat the motions in slow and controlled movements.
+Repeat the motions in slow, controlled movements.

-If this exercise irritates or bothers your back, an alternative that you can do is a regular shoulder shrug without weights.
-Shrug your shoulder up, roll it back, and return it to the start position.
+If this exercise bothers your back, an alternative that you can do is a regular shoulder shrug without weights.
+Shrug your shoulder up, roll it back, and return it to the starting position.

 Regular Shoulder Shrug

-Holding loads like dumbbells in your hands will help strengthen the back and the core.
-When you shrug and roll the shoulders back, you are strengthening the mid back area.
+Holding loads like dumbbells in your hands will help strengthen the back and core.
+When you shrug and roll the shoulders back, you are strengthening the midback area.
 Once you start adding some loads, you strengthen the low back and core more.

 #3 – Plank Position

 Move into a plank position.
-Keep it nice and straight with your head, shoulders, hips and legs in alignment.
+Keep it straight with your head, shoulders, hips and legs in proper alignment.
 Tighten your abdominal area, glutes and hamstrings.
 Hold that position for a couple of seconds and then relax.

-Perform 1 set of 5 reps.
-Hold the top position for 3 – 5 seconds and then you can progress up to 20 seconds.
-The intensity can be light to moderate.
+Perform one set of 5 reps.
+Hold the top position for 3 to 5 seconds, and then you can progress up to 20 seconds.
+The intensity can be light to moderate, depending on your fitness level.
 The longer you hold the position, the more challenging it will be.
-This exercise targets the core around the back area, the hamstrings and the glutes, helping to strengthen the back.
+This exercise targets the core around the back area, hamstrings and glutes, helping to strengthen the back.

 #4 – Breaststroke Exercise

 Lie down on the floor with your arms overhead.
 Relax your upper body.
 Go through the breaststroke movement.
-Pull through your mid back and low back areas, stroking your arms out front and to the side, and then returning back to the start.
-Repeat the motions in smooth and controlled movements.
+Pull through your midback and low back areas, stroking your arms out front and to the side, and then returning to the starting position.
+Repeat the motions in smooth, controlled movements.

-Perform 1 set of 5 reps with a quick stop at the end position.
+Perform one set of 5 reps with a quick stop at the end.
 You can progress to 10 reps.
 The intensity can be light to moderate.
-This exercise works on strengthening the lower and mid back areas.
+This exercise works on strengthening the lower back and midback areas.

-Some people might feel discomfort doing this exercise.
-The regression or option that you can do is the bird dog exercise.
+Some people might feel some discomfort doing this exercise.
+The regression exercise option that you can do is the bird dog exercise.